EdRW/EdRW.dev/contents/about/index.md

 # About Me

-I'm a software engineer driven by curiosity and a passion for lifelong learning.
+I'm a Google Cloud certified engineer driven by curiosity and a passion for lifelong learning.
 I enjoy tackling challenging problems and exploring new technologies to create innovative solutions.
 My industry experience in cloud software development, ML, machine vision, and industrial automation shapes my approach to product R&D.

 Most recently, I'm co-founder and developer of [QC Hero](https://qchero.com/about), a SaaS product that helps manufacturers use ML in their quality control processes.
 QC Hero simplifies training ML models on massive datasets in the cloud at scale.
-I'm also a Google Cloud Certified Professional Machine Learning Engineer.

 ## Education